jfpva/yarra_matlab_module_demo/README.md

 This repository uses [git-submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), which will be missing when downloading from GitHub as a .zip.

 When cloning the main repository, use the `--recurse-submodules` flag to also clone the submodules.
-Tthe contents of the repository can then be bundled as a .zip file and upload to the YarraServer via the WebGUI.
+The contents of the repository can then be bundled as a .zip file and upload to the YarraServer via the WebGUI.

 E.g.,
 ```